sony/model_optimization/model_compression_toolkit/qat/keras/README.md

 ## Example: Symmetric Activations Quantizer
 To create custom `MyActivationsTrainingQuantizer` which is a symmetric activations training quantizer you need to set `qi.QuantizationTarget.Activation` as target and `qi.QuantizationMethod.SYMMETRIC` as method.
-Assume that the quantizer a new trining mathod called `MyTrainig` which is defined in the `TrainingMethod` Enum.
+Assume that the quantizer has a new training method called `MyTrainig` which is defined in the `TrainingMethod` Enum.
 ```python
 import tensorflow as tf
 NEW_PARAM = "new_param_name"